Representing Injured Seamen, Crew & Passengers

 A vessel that is moored undergoing repairs, even in dry dock, retains its status as being in navigation.
 When work is being done and a voyage is planned in the foreseeable future, the vessel is in navigation.
 Floating workstations that have no transportation or commercial function are not normally considered vessels.

 Contact Our Maritime Injury Attorneys in Rhode Island

-If you or someone you love has sustained a serious injury in a maritime accident, we invite you to call our office at (888) 281-3100 or email us to schedule a free consultation.
-We can give you the information you need to make the right decisions for your family and your future.
+If you or someone you love has sustained a serious injury in a maritime accident, we invite you to call our office at 401-841-5300 to schedule a free consultation with our maritime injury lawyers in Rhode Island.
+Karns & Kerrison can give you the information you need to make the right decisions for your future.